 1.)
 It must be your art or literature.

 2.)
 Your art needs to bring glory to God.
-Only art that contains the Christian message and or is in line with a Biblical Christian Worldview will be accepted.
+Only art that contains the Christian message, is in line with a Biblical Christian Worldview, and/or contains and encourages Christian themes (forgiveness, honesty, love, etc.) will be accepted.
 I'm opening the group to whatever submissions you would like as long as this criteria is met.
 I know that not everyone has the same taste in art and that we are all unique.

 This info and rules are subject to change.